The Porous Medium Equation: Large Deviations and Gradient Flow with Degenerate and Unbounded Diffusion: Preliminaries

 We will also need a uniqueness theory for equations of the form (\ref{eq: FP}), which appear when we perform a change of measures for the lower bound (c.f.
 Step 2 of Lemma \ref{lemma: local lower bound}).
-For $h\in C^{1,3}([0,\tf]\times\TTd)$, we define a weak solution to (\ref{eq: FP}) to be $u_\bullet \in \cR$ which satisfies the skeleton equation (\ref{eq: Sk}) in the sense of Definition \ref{def: solutions} with $g_t(x):=u^{\alpha/2}_t(x)\nabla h_t(x)$; let us remark that the hypothesis $u_\bullet \in \cR$ implies that $g\in {L^2_{t,x}}$.
+For $h\in C^{1,3}([0,\tf]\times\TTd)$, we define a weak solution to (\ref{eq: FP}) to be $u_\bullet \in \cR$ which satisfies the skeleton equation (\ref{eq: Sk}) in the sense of Definition \ref{def: solutions} with $g_t(x):=u^{\alpha/2}_t(x)\nabla h_t(x)$; the hypothesis $u_\bullet \in \cR$ implies that $g\in {L^2_{t,x}}$.
 In keeping with the notation above, we write $\cS^\mathrm{FP}_h(u_0)$ for the set of weak solutions with prescribed $h$ and $u_0$.
 The result is as follows. \begin{proposition} [Well-Posedness of (\ref{eq: FP})] Fix $h\in C^{0,1}([0,\tf]\times\TTd)$ and $u_0\in L^1(\TTd)$ with finite entropy $\cH(u_0)<\infty$.
 Then there exists at most one solution to (\ref{eq: FP}) with this initial data, so $\cS^\mathrm{FP}_h(u_0)$ is either a singleton or empty.\end{proposition} Let us note that we make no claim about existence, although this can be established from step 2 of Lemma \ref{lemma: local lower bound}.
-Let us remark that this does not follow from the uniqueness result \cite[Theorem 3.3, Theorem 4.3]{fehrman2019large} for (\ref{eq: Sk}) since, given two solutions $u_\bullet, v_\bullet$ to (\ref{eq: FP}), they solve the skeleton equation (\ref{eq: Sk}) for potentially different controls $g^u=u^{\alpha/2}\nabla h$ and $g^v=v^{\alpha/2}\nabla h$.
-We will see in Appendix \ref{sec: misc proofs} that this lemma can be proven by closely following the arguments leading to \cite[Theorem 3.3, Theorem 4.3]{fehrman2019large}.
+As soon as $h\in C^{1,3}_{t,x}$ is fixed, the equation may be treated as a parabolic perturbation of the PME \eqref{eq: PME}, and one could prove integrability, and then uniqueness in a way similar to \cite[Theorem 5.3]{vazquez2007porous}, see also \cite{bris2008existence} for uniqueness arguments for Fokker-Planck type equations.
+The most efficient proof which we have found for the hypotheses of Proposition \ref{prop: uniqueness FP} in the literature is a simple modification of the arguments leading to \cite[Theorem 3.3, Theorem 4.3]{fehrman2019large}, given in Appendix \ref{sec: misc proofs}.